-The main purpose of this paper is to investigate the effect of the slope of the marginal cost in the dynamic behavior of the duopoly examined in Dubiel- Teleszynski [10]; representing two firms using heterogeneous expectations rules, linear inverse demand and quadratic cost functions.
+[1,2,5,13,18,20].
+Also models with heterogeneous agents were studied [3,4,10,21].
+The main purpose of this paper is to investigate the effect of the marginal cost in the dynamic behavior of the duopoly examined in Agiza and Elsadany [3]; representing two firms using heterogeneous expectations rules.
 The plan of the paper is as follows: In Section 2, the dynamics of a duopoly game with boundedly rational player and adaptive player is analyzed.
 The existence, local stability and bifurcation of the equilibrium points are also analyzed.
 In Section 3 numerical simulations are used to show complex dynamic via computing Lyapunov numbers, sensitive dependence on initial conditions and the box dimension of the chaotic attractor is calculated.